wmwang52/590-Assignment-6/A5/README.md

     {:neg, 4}  # Output: (serv1) neg 4 = -4
     ```

-- **Unrecognized Messages**:
-  - If the message does not match any pattern, it is passed to `Serv2` without modification.

 #### 2. **For Serv3**:
 - **Error Handling**:
   - `Serv3` intercepts error messages of the form `{:error, message}` and prints the error.
 Example: